Demand for new treatments

-Atopic dermatitis (AD) is a chronic inflammatory disease of the skin.
-It affects around 15-20% of children and 1-3% of adults.
+Atopic dermatitis is a chronic inflammatory disease of the skin that affects around 15-20% of children and 1-3% of adults.
 Almost 19% of children do not respond to current treatments.
-According to WHO the Quality of Life (QoL) impacts on children with Atopic Dermatitis are second only to Cerebral Palsy amongst childhood disorders.

-“Immuno-oncology is an emerging field that has revolutionized cancer treatment.
-Most immunomodulatory strategies focus on enhancing T cell responses, but there has been a recent surge of interest in harnessing the relatively underexplored natural killer (NK) cell compartment for therapeutic interventions.
-NK cells show cytotoxic activity against diverse tumour cell types, and some of the clinical approaches originally developed to increase T cell cytotoxicity may also activate NK cells.
-Moreover, increasing numbers of studies have identified novel methods for increasing NK cell anti-tumour immunity and expanding NK cell populations ex vivo, thereby paving the way for a new generation of anticancer immunotherapies.
-The role of other innate lymphoid cells (group 1 innate lymphoid cell (ILC1), ILC2 and ILC3 subsets) in tumours is also being actively explored.”
+NK cells show cytotoxic activity against diverse tumour cell types, and some of the clinical approaches originally developed to increase T-cell cytotoxicity may also activate NK cells.
+Moreover, increasing numbers of studies have identified novel methods for increasing NK cell anti-tumour immunity and expanding NK cell populations ex vivo, thereby paving the way for a new generation of anti-cancer immunotherapies.

 The essential role of interferons is currently being defined in NK cells and other innate lymphoid cells.